theonejb/ynab-importer-for-uae-banks/worklog.md

   - Eventually I'd like the script to store any new replacements I make into a DB, and to run the whole process again if I add a new regex.

 - For now, the immediate next step is to work on releasing this.
 A GitHub repo with a nicely formatted readme.
 Then share it widely.
+- Would also like to add an option `--filter after=2022-01-01` to only output transactions that happen after this date.
+- Using https://github.com/BrunoBonacci/lein-binplus for packaging.
+This generates a bin file I can upload for Unix like systems.
+- Need to use clojure cli package to provide better CLI args support.